Forum Sentencing (NSW)

-Forum Sentencing brings together the offender, victims, and any other person affected by a crime.
-The purpose of bringing the parties together is to find creative solutions to repair the harm done to the victim and the community and reduce the offender’s likelihood of re-offending.
+Forum sentencing is a sentencing option that is available in New South Wales Local Courts.
+It brings together the offender, victims, and any other person affected by a crime.
+Its purpose is to find creative solutions to repair the harm done to the victim and the community and reduce the offender’s likelihood of re-offending.

-In the meeting they discuss what happened and how people were affected by the crime to prepare an ‘intervention plan’ for the offender.
+Forum sentencing consists of a meeting where parties discuss what happened and how people were affected by the crime.
+They then prepare an ‘intervention plan’ for the offender.
 This intervention plan is then to be completed as part of the offender’s sentence.
-Outcomes of the plan may include a verbal or written apology, voluntary work, compensation, counselling, driver education and/or anything else the group feels is appropriate.
+Outcomes of the plan may include a verbal or written apology, voluntary work, compensation, counselling, driver education and anything else the group feels is appropriate.

 Being part of the Forum Sentencing scheme presents significant benefits including:

-- Potentially leading to a better outcome than what magistrates would give normally because the successful completion of the forum sentencing program reflects favourably on your son/daughter, which may mean lighter a sentence
+- Potentially leading to a better outcome than the mainstream court process because the successful completion of the forum sentencing program reflects favourably on a person, which may mean lighter a sentence

-- Enabling your son/daughter to improve their long-term quality of life
+- Enabling a person to improve their long-term quality of life

-- Helping your son/daughter break the cycle of crime which reduces their chances of reoffending.
+- Helping a person break the cycle of crime which reduces their chances of reoffending.

-Your son/daughter must be aware that Forum Sentencing imposes onerous requirements on them.
-If your son/daughter does not complete the intervention plan the court may issue a warrant for arrest and they may be required to reappear in Court.
+You must be aware that Forum Sentencing imposes onerous requirements.
+If you do not complete the intervention plan the court may issue a warrant for your arrest and you may be required to reappear in court.

 - Be referred by the court or successfully apply to be referred